ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

 that this is not necessarily a great pattern in terms of test readability, but there certainly still is a time and place
 for it.

-Say we want to add some authentication to our request - we would request a token, and then add that as a header in all subsequent requests.
+Say we want to add some authentication into the mix - we would request a token, and then add that as a header in all subsequent requests.
 How we approach that in Karate looks like this:

 ~~~karate